-Monday-Thursday 8 a.m9:30 p.m.
+londay-Thursday 8 a.m.- 9:30

 Friday 10 a.m4 p.m.

 Saturday Hours vary

 When classes are not in session

-When classes are not in session
+Monday-Thursday 9 a.m.-5 p.m.

-Monday-Thursday 9 a.m5 p.m.
+Friday 9 a.m4 p.m.

-For information or assistance, please contact the library staff at (312) 893-7210 or through email at libraryhelp@ erikson.edu.
+Hours are subject to change.
+Please check the library website for current hours.
+Unanticipated closures will be announced through email.
+For information or assistance, please contact the library staff at (312) 893-7210 or through email at libraryhelp@erikson.edu.